GoogleChrome/developer.chrome.com/site/en/docs/devtools/recorder/reference/index.md

 1. **Delete a recording**{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/9bkJ0VAuCp9iixG2LUtd.svg", alt="Delete", width="20", height="20" %}.
 Delete the selected recording.

 You can also edit the recording's name by clicking the edit button {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/fFpbDTHPicjesIbiG4Hm.svg", alt="Edit", width="20", height="20" %} next to it.

-## Edit steps {: #edit-steps }

-### Adjust timeouts for steps {: #adjust-timeout }

-In case your page has slow network requests or lengthy animations, the replay can fail on steps that exceed the default timeout of `5000` milliseconds.

-To avoid this problem, you can adjust the default timeout for each step at once or set separate timeouts for specific steps.
-Timeouts on specific steps overwrite the default.

-To adjust the default timeout for each step at once:

-1. Click on **Replay settings** to make the **Timeout** box editable.

-   {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/Ys9x9oHiQNATMSJkeYSn.png", alt="Replay settings", width="800", height="506" %}

-1. In the **Timeout** box, set the timeout value in milliseconds.
-1. Click {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/gjfZMeLnwzpRfOMfXEMY.svg", alt="Replay", width="20", height="20" %}[**Replay**](/docs/devtools/recorder/#replay) to see the adjusted default timeout in action.

-To overwrite the default timeout on a specific step:

-1. [Expand the step](/docs/devtools/recorder/#expand-step) and click **Add timeout**.

-   <div class="elevation--2", style="margin-top: 20px; margin-bottom: 20px;">{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/MEDm7NXPbGe3aObUhVj6.png", alt="Add timeout", width="800", height="542" %}</div>

-1. Click on the `timeout: <value>` and set the value in milliseconds.

-   <div class="elevation--2", style="margin-top: 20px; margin-bottom: 20px;">{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/8jkQCHfBatGJf8PxrlFi.png", alt="Set the timeout value", width="800", height="580" %}</div>

-1. Click {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/gjfZMeLnwzpRfOMfXEMY.svg", alt="Replay", width="20", height="20" %}[**Replay**](/docs/devtools/recorder/#replay) to see the step with the timeout in action.

-To remove a timeout overwrite on a step, click the **Delete**{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/9bkJ0VAuCp9iixG2LUtd.svg", alt="Delete", width="20", height="20" %} button next to it.

 ## Share user flows {: #share-flows }